chilblane/chilblane.github.io/README.md

 ## Acknowledgments

-A significant thanks to [Max Korp](https://github.com/maxkorp) for helping me with the React foundation of this website.
+A significant thanks to [Max Korp](https://github.com/maxkorp) for helping me with the React foundation of this website, as well as some other issues.